scottnonnenberg/blog/pages/posts/2016-01-25-a-modest-async-proposal.md

 ## A modest proposal

 Here’s my attempt at a clean async composition system.
-First, let’s take a look at the overall coordination method, what you’d call to kick off the process.
+First, let’s take a look at the overall coordination function, what you’d call to kick off the process.
 You can see each of the individual steps and then the call to [`async.series()`](https://github.com/caolan/async#seriestasks-callback):

 ```javascript
 NewReferencesProcess.prototype.go = function(cb) {